 This minimalist historic Western stays closer to Reichardt’s previous work than would first appear.
 Like Old Joy (which won a Tiger Award in 2006) and Wendy and Lucy (2008), Meek's Cutoff is an existential road movie with a major role for the Pacific Northwest landscape, in this case the Oregon desert.

 The reckless mountain guide Stephen Meek got lost there in 1845 with a group of three pioneering families.
 Reichardt’s regular scriptwriter Jon Raymond based his work partly on the diaries of the women in the company.
 That female perspective is unusual in a Western, as is the calm narrative tempo, the narrow 1.37 format, the trance-like silence (accentuated by creaking wagons) and the focus on everyday tasks.
 The filmmakers do not deny that an allegorical parallel can be drawn with the Bush era.
-The colonists have to choose between their unreliable white leader and a Native American who could be seen as a terrorist or as President Obama.
+The colonists have to choose between their unreliable white leader and a Native American.